Tlale08/Introduction-to--cybersecurity/README.md

 -Hospitals

 ## Career Path Im Interested In
-Security Analyst: Because I want to make a real world impact by acting as the front-line shield that protects everyday people, ensuring hospitals stay online, banking systems remain safe, and personl data stays priavte.
+Security Analyst: Because I want to make a real world impact by acting as the front-line shield that protects everyday people, ensuring hospitals stay online, banking systems remain safe, and personl data stays private.